How to Keep Tents Dry? Let’s Find Out!

-A more easier and modern solution is the water repellent spray.
+An easier and more modern solution is the water repellent spray.
 It sprays a durable water repellent or DWR on the exterior of your rainfly.
-This especially used to instigate the beading proposition on your tent.
+This is especially used to instigate the beading proposition on your tent.

 9. Carry enough plastic bags

 Rain is something you can almost never be fully prepared for, therefore you might need to keep plenty of sealable plastic bags at hand.

 Though it’s not recommended that you carry too many temporary plastic bags since they are not really reliable and are prone to polluting the environment.
 Therefore, sealable plastic bags are a more practical alternative.